In partnership with the Nonprofit Association of Oregon

 5. Within a week after submission, you will receive an e-mail confirming receipt of your completed survey.

-6. The benefits survey is due by late June deadline.
+6. The benefits survey is due by the July deadline.

 Employee Survey Questions